-An interview with adventure and lifestyle photographer Brandon Eckroth, where he explains how the beauty of our planet inspires him to create images.
+An interview with adventure and lifestyle photographer Brandon Eckroth; who explains how the beauty of our planet inspires him to create images.

 What inspired you to start taking photographs?